CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - It prints `Successfully connected to the database.` and `Successfully updated values in the table.`.

-/// type=MS, answer=[3,5]
+/// type=MS, answer=[4,5]

-Which statements correctly describe `UPDATE students SET gender= ?
-WHERE gender= ?` on line 5 of `student.php`?
+Which statements correctly describe `UPDATE students SET gender = ?
+WHERE gender = ?` on line 5 of `student.php`?

 - It modifies all rows in the `gender` column.

 - It selects the `students` table to be deleted.

 - It selects the `students` table to be modified.

-- It updates the rows in the `gender` column with the value substituted by the named placeholder `?`.
+- It updates the rows in the `gender` column with the value of the positional placeholder `?`.

-- It updates the rows in the `gender` column with the value substituted by the positional placeholder `?`.
+- It sets the condition that all rows containing values equal to the value of the positional placeholder `?` are updated.

 /// type=MS, answer=[1,3,5]